jrandyrichardson/confluence-site/display/release/Home.md

 ![Terracotta Logo](/download/attachments/23232545/SAG_Terracotta_Logo_Oct17.png)

-Terracotta is Software AG's In-memory data management platform.
+Terracotta is an in-memory data management platform.
 These products are built on top of a distributed, high performance scalable architecture.
 There are currently three products.

 * TOC
 {:toc}